Home 5 Product 5 Histamine Intolerance Test (DAO)

 100% Secure Checkout

+At last!
 An accurate and reliable test for Histamine Intolerance

 ✔️ Conducted in specialised certified German labs

-✔️ Tested with blood serum for accuracy
+✔️ Tested with blood serum for accuracy (food intolerance blood test)

-What is histamine?
+What is DAO and histamine?

 • Alcohol (esp. red wine and champagne)